 After the fifth instructional day of the quarter, but before the 10th day, anyone over 60 years of age may register for most credit classes for a special tuition rate of \$5 per class.
 Registration is on a space-available basis for a maximum of two classes per quarter.
+Seniors who would like the tuition discount must register over the counter.
+If a person does not want the senior discount, they can sign up on the first day of class at full price and may receive credit for the class.

 Note: There will be no transcript record for classes taken on a space-available basis.
-These classes do not qualify for transfer.
+These classes do not qualify for transfer or toward a WVC degree.